mohamedsheded/Text-to-MySQL-queries-using-Langchain/README.md

 2. Displays the contents of the chain for learning purposes.
 3. Corrects malformed SQL queries with a custom chain.
 4. Executes the final SQL query using the `QuerySQLDataBaseTool`.
+5. Uses SQLDatabaseToolkit to dynamically inspect tools and schemas.
+6. Implements an agent for interactive SQL query handling.

 ---